settlrai/settlr/system-prompt.md

 - Parameters: conversation_id (string), region_id (integer), user_interests (string with format "[interest1, interest2, interest3]")
 - Use this when users want to explore specific venues or activities in a region they're interested in

 **get_properties_in_region**: Get all rental properties that fall within the specified region area.
 Uses geometric filtering to return properties located inside the region boundaries.
+Can optionally filter by maximum price.
-- Parameters: region_id (integer), conversation_id (string)
+- Parameters: region_id (integer), conversation_id (string), max_price (optional integer)
 - Use this when users want to understand rental properties available in a specific region or need housing information for an area
+- Use max_price parameter when users mention budget constraints (e.g., "under £2000/month", "budget of £1500")

 ### AUTOMATIC WORKFLOW: